Skip to main content

 Complaints can be made if the noise is exceptional, such as from rock-breaking, jackhammers or concrete cutting - but not otherwise.

-For more information on when construction noise is permitted, see Construction and maintenance noise.
+For more information on when construction noise is permitted, visit Construction and maintenance noise.

 Noise from moving vehicles

-We don't control or enforce noise from moving vehicles like cars, trains and aircraft.
+We do not control or enforce noise from moving vehicles like cars, trains and aircraft.

-• contact the police for noise from moving vehicles
+• the police about noise from moving vehicles

-To complain about other aircraft issues, such as helicopter flight paths, use our online feedback form.
+Use our online feedback form to complain about other aircraft issues, such as helicopter flight paths.

 What happens when I complain about noise?